dereklukacs/waiting-game/stickrunner/iteration.md

 add the npx commands to the bottom right of the screen

+let's make sure the local server handles pre-compact commands
 ========= UNFINISHED TASKS BELOW THIS LINE =======

-let's make sure the local server handles pre-compact commands
+can you make sure this takes mobile touch actions?